mikew79/port-domain-service/README.md

 ## Getting Started
 ___

+## Makefile
+The makefile contains scripts to test, and deploy the Ports Domain service, for more details run `make help` to list all options available

 ## Docker Compose

 Docker Compose is the easiest way of starting the micorservice and a database.

 * First build the protocol buffer definitions, by running `make protos` in the root of the repository
-* Then run the two docker contains using `docker-compose up --detatch` in the root of the repository
+* Then run the two docker containers using `docker-compose up --detatch` in the root of the repository

 ## Using the client

-The sample client is provided in the `/sampleClient` folder rof the repository.
+The sample client is provided in the `/cmd/sampleClient` folder rof the repository.

-This can be run using `go run main.go` from the client folder.
+This can be run using `go run /cmd/sampleClient/main.go` from the client folder.

 There are a number of command line arguments avialbe for the client